 British Values at Heathcote

-At Heathcote School and Science College we recognise and embrace our wider role in preparing students for life beyond academic education and their responsibilities in an exciting, dynamic society.
-An integral part of that preparation is to ensure that we promote both British and ultimately human values to our students.
+At Heathcote School and Science College we recognise and embrace our wider role in preparing pupils for life beyond academic education and their responsibilities in an exciting, dynamic society.
+An integral part of that preparation is to ensure that we promote both British and ultimately human values to our pupils.